 The UAE-headquartered CFI, established in 1998, is an excellent derivatives broker that distinguishes itself with its massive instrument offering and wide selection of trading platforms.

 As a treat for those interested in algo trading, CFI offers Capitalise.ai for code-free trade automation.
-For day traders always looking for the next trading opportunity, the broker provides content by Trading Central, one of the biggest and most trusted providers of market insights.
+For day traders always looking for the next trading opportunity, the broker provides content from Trading Central, one of the biggest and most trusted providers of market insights.

 But CFI is not without its drawbacks.
 The broker’s educational content is not sufficient for new traders, and its customer support can be inconsistent.